k9w/instructions/httpdApache.md

 ```

-Remove the two '<VitualHost>' blocks.
+Remove the two `<VitualHost>` blocks.

-Add your own <VirtualHost> block containing a <Directory> block with the
+Add your own `<VirtualHost>` block containing a `<Directory>` block
-same options you commented out from httpd2.conf.
-Also add a redirect
+with the same options you commented out from httpd2.conf.
+Also add a
-statement for https and comment it out for now.
+redirect statement for https and comment it out for now.

 ```
 <VirtualHost *:80>